akka/akka/akka-docs/src/main/paradox/io-udp.md

 ## UDP Multicast

-Akka provides a way to control various options of `DatagramChannel` through the `akka.io.Inet.SocketOption` interface.
+Akka provides a way to control various options of @javadoc[DatagramChannel](java.nio.channels.DatagramChannel) through the
+@apidoc[akka.io.Inet.SocketOption] interface.
 The example below shows how to setup a receiver of multicast messages using IPv6 protocol.

-To select a Protocol Family you must extend `akka.io.Inet.DatagramChannelCreator` class which @scala[extends]@java[implements] `akka.io.Inet.SocketOption`.
+To select a Protocol Family you must extend @apidoc[akka.io.Inet.DatagramChannelCreator] class which @scala[extends]@java[implements] @apidoc[akka.io.Inet.SocketOption].
 Provide custom logic for opening a datagram channel by overriding `create` method.

 Scala